BrookeMesinere4/Assignment-3-MIST-353/README.md

 The following procedure used was "spHotelGetRatings."
 This product gave the user access to hotel ratings by hotel ID.

 ### Brooke Mesinere
-The third procedure that we included on our site was "spRoomGetAvailabilityByDate."
-The procedure is meant to find the availability of hotel rooms by hotel ID and by the date needed.
+The third procedure that we included on our site was "spRoomGetAvailByDate."
+The procedure is meant to find the availability of hotel rooms by hotel ID and by the date that is needed by the user.

 The fourth procedure used was "spHotelAddReview."
-This was created so the users could look at hotel reviews and also add their reviews.
+This was created so the users could look at hotel reviews and also add their own reviews.

 ### Ella Southwell
 The fifth procedure was "spRoomGetAvailabilityByDateRange."
 This procedure was created to get the availability of dates the user can use if staying multiple nights at a hotel.
 Using the room availability table, I created a code allowing users to find all available dates during a given period.
 Then, I group the dates available by the room ID so the user can look at the dates available for a specific hotel.
 This procedure is valuable for our site because it helps users book for specific days.